Skip to content

 API examples

-As a platform, you deploy Workers on behalf of your customers programmatically.
-The following examples show how to use the REST API and TypeScript SDK.
+The following examples show how to use Cloudflare's REST API and TypeScript SDK to deploy and manage Workers programmatically.

 Prerequisites